 Then, there’s a beautiful wood-paneled library filled with ancient books and colourful frescoes.

 This famous library houses many ancient works.
 The people of Eger especially boast that this library owns a letter written by Mozart to his sister.
 Moreover, the university was recently awarded the official status of university.
 The entire town is clearly proud of this fact.

 In fact, pride is everywhere here.
 This is because Eger has also long enjoyed a special distinction in the history of Hungary.
 In the famous Siege of Eger in 1552, 2000 men and women successfully held back 80,000 Turkish soldiers attempting to occupy the town.

 The Seige of Eger

-This courageous defense against the Ottoman army is etched into everyone’s general consciousness, whether they are aware of it or not.
-And if this fact is not immediately obvious to outsiders, it is also diligently explained and re-enacted with great authenticity for visitors to the castle.
+This courageous defense against the Ottoman army is deep in everyone’s general consciousness, whether they are aware of it or not.
+And if this fact is not immediately obvious to outsiders, travelers can watch the authentic re-enactments and immerse in tours at the castle.

 RELATED CONTENT : THE BEAUTIFUL HANDICRAFTS OF HUNGARY

 So one afternoon we climbed the hill to the castle looming above the town.
 At the iron gates, knights in heavy medieval dress greeted us.
 They taught us how to spar with swords and to shoot using real gunpowder.